hemantgit/content-service-exercise-01/README.md

 ### Build & Run

 - You must restart your portal server if the application is already running.
-- Test the route execution by creating the *outbox* folder into *webapps/portalserver*
+- Test the route execution by:
+	- Creating the *outbox* folder into *webapps/portalserver*
-- Add some image files into this folder
+	- Adding some image files into this folder
-- Check if the files are correctly imported into the Shared Content of your portal
+	- Checking if the files are correctly imported into the Shared Content of your portal